ZPi | Intradomain Log

 Chehalis is not for from where the original "flying saucers" were reported about a year ago.

 Three months later, more birdmen were reported over Longview, in the direction the previous birdman was seen heading.
-Report from the April 11 Fresno Bee Republican:
+Wire report reprinted in the April 11 Cumberland Sunday Times (MD):

 Two laundry employes said they saw the human airplanes or animated comic strip characters fly over the city without the help of parachutes.
-In January a similar birdman, singular then, had been reported at Chehalis, Wash.
+In January a similar birdman, singular then, had been reported at Chehalis.

-The Longview apparition was reported by Mrs. Viola Johnson and James Pittman.
+The Longview apparition was reported by Mrs. Viola Johnson and James Pittman, both employees of a laundry.
 They said they saw it at the same time.

 "As far as I can judge they were about 250 feet high, in dark, drab flying suits.
 I'm not very good at judging distance though."